prfiredragon/Tracer-RS485-Modbus-Blynk/README.md

 ## `@prfiredragon`'s New Blynk Changelog
 - Rewrote whole sketch
+- Now we can upload the firmware by Blynk OTA

 ## Credits
-- `@prfiredragon:`
-   - CHanged for the new Blynk and Blynk OTA

 - `@jaminNZx:`
 	- Thanks to subtafuge on [Reddit](https://www.reddit.com/r/esp8266/comments/59dt00/using_esp8266_to_connect_rs485_modbus_protocol/) for lending me his working Tracer RS485 code!